qqmyers/sead2clowder/doc/src/sphinx/administration.rst

 Administration
 ==============

 There are two options for installation.
 You can either use `Docker <http://docker.com>`_ for installation or install all services on either a single machine or multiple machines yourself.
 The quickest method is :ref:`docker_install` installation.
-If you choose to install clowder by yourself see :ref:`requirements`
+If you choose to install Clowder by yourself see :ref:`requirements`

 .. _docker_install: